 Here are the steps for gathering a fecal sample:

-- First of all, obtain a plastic baggie and some gloves.
+- First of all, obtain a plastic bag like a Ziplock baggie and some disposable gloves.

 - Carefully observe your goats.
 Obtaining a fecal early in the morning when they get up will work well.